-The college’s Grievance Procedure is outlined in the College Catalog under Student Grievance Procedures and reprinted in the DISH appendix.
-The Catalog is on line in flipbook form or to be downloaded (PDF).
+The college’s Grievance Process is outlined in the College Catalog under Student Grievance Procedures and reprinted in the DISH appendix.
+The Catalog is on line in "flipbook" format or to be downloaded (PDF).
 A print copy is available for purchase in the college bookstore.
 Students may also contact the Office of Student Development for information on the Student Grievance Procedure.

 Complaints about Discrimination or Harassment

 The District has adopted a Diversity Vision Statement and conducts regular workshops on Diversity in the Workplace.
 Policies on Cultural Diversity, Mutual Respect, Anti-Discrimination, Harassment and Discrimination and Definition of Sexual Harassment have been delineated.
 These can be viewed in detail at http://hr.fhda.edu/diversity.

 Discrimination and harassment complaints follow the Procedures to Resolve Complaints Regarding Harassment and Discrimination (Board Policy 4640).
 For complete information about District policy on Harassment and Discrimination, see http://hr.fhda.edu/diversity/harrassmentpolicies.